AnonymousSubmission2025/LLM_Judge/Comparison_with_GPT4o_mini.md

 In this setup, GPT-4o-mini received a simple prompt below, allowing us to assess its raw performance.

 ```
-Please assign a correctness score to the given input data: [data]”
+Please assign a correctness score to the given input data: [data]
 ```

 As shown in the table above, SE-Jury significantly outperforms the standalone LLM, achieving an average relative improvement of 37.9% across all tasks.
 This highlights the effectiveness of our method.